Social media addiction is a real issue.

 Plus, it provides analytics.
 So you can track progress and compare where you’re at in phone use!

 11 – Hold

 Need a phone app that’s simple to use?
 Want something that lacks complex analytics?

 If so, “Hold” works well.
 This app is actually a system that gives you “rewards” for staying off your phone!
-It lets you treat quitting your addiction as a game, where you get 10 points for every 20 minutes you stay off.
+It lets you treat breaking your social media addiction as a game, where you get 10 points for every 20 minutes you stay off.

 Over time, you can use the accumulated points to buy coupons – giving you discounts at many stores!

 12 – Siempo

 This is the final item on our list.